Active, Real-time World

 On or Off Premise Servers

-You can operate Visual World on your own in-house servers, or in the cloud while remaining connected to the internet for additional resources.
+You can operate Visual World on your own in-house servers, or in the cloud while remaining connected to the internet for additional resources, so is important to get the right information on How to Choose the Best Intel Xeon Processor for a Server CPU to set your own in-house server.
 Your staff can use the back office functions through a local Windows™ GUI or access the system via the Internet or Intranet via AJAX technology.
 Your customers, vendors and other portal users can access “their view of the world” using a standard browser.